Yaya2898/MedicalCalculator/README_brainstorm_ideas.md

   - I adjusted collectUserInputs() to use validateAge() for age validation and handle the case where the age input is invalid.
 I will do the sae for the remaining 4 parameters (weight, height, gender, activity level).

+  explain changes here:

+  //had to optimize the code below to avoid repetion: Will document in read me what the problem was and the solution implemented before i remove this code

+/*//this method ensures that in the event a user incorrectly inputs 1 or more parameters but other parameters were correclty inputted the user will not have to restart from scratch void User_Input::collectUserInputs() {
+    bool ageValid = false, weightValid = false, heightValid = false, genderValid = false, activitylevelValid = false; //flags for every parameters set to false

+    while (!(ageValid && weightValid && heightValid && genderValid && activitylevelValid)) {

+        //age input loop
+        if (!ageValid) {
+            while (true) {
+                std::cout << "Enter your age: ";
+                int inputAge;
+                std::cin >> inputAge;

+                if (validateAge(inputAge) != -1) {
+                    this->age = inputAge;
+                    ageValid = true;
+                    break;
+                }
+                else {
+                    std::cerr << "Invalid age.
+Please try again." << std::endl;
+                }
+            }
+        }
+    }
+}

+//this method ensures that in the event a user incorrectly inputs 1 or more parameters but other parameters were correclty inputted the user will not have to restart from scratch void User_Input::collectUserInputs() {
+    bool ageValid = false, weightValid = false, heightValid = false, genderValid = false, activitylevelValid = false; //flags for every parameters set to false

+    while (!(ageValid && weightValid && heightValid && genderValid && activitylevelValid)) {

+        //Weight input loop
+        if (!weightValid) {
+            while (true) {
+                std::cout << "Enter your weight: ";
+                int inputWeight;
+                std::cin >> inputWeight;

+                if (validateWeight(inputWeight) != -1) {
+                    this->weight = inputWeight;
+                    weightValid = true;
+                    break;
+                }
+                else {
+                    std::cerr << "Invalid weight.
+Please try again." << std::endl;
+                }
+            }
+        }
+    }
+}

+void User_Input::collectUserInputs() {
+    bool ageValid = false, weightValid = false, heightValid = false, genderValid = false, activitylevelValid = false; //flags for every parameters set to false

+    while (!(ageValid && weightValid && heightValid && genderValid && activitylevelValid)) {

+        //height input loop
+        if (!heightValid) {
+            while (true) {
+                std::cout << "Enter your height: ";
+                int inputHeight;
+                std::cin >> inputHeight;

+                if (validateHeight(inputHeight) != -1) {
+                    this->height = inputHeight;
+                    heightValid = true;
+                    break;
+                }
+                else {
+                    std::cerr << "Invalid height.
+Please try again." << std::endl;
+                }
+            }
+        }
+    }
+}

+void User_Input::collectUserInputs() {
+    bool ageValid = false, weightValid = false, heightValid = false, genderValid = false, activitylevelValid = false; //flags for every parameters set to false

+    while (!(ageValid && weightValid && heightValid && genderValid && activitylevelValid)) {

+        //height input loop
+        if (!genderValid) {
+            while (true) {
+                std::cout << "Enter your gender: ";
+                std::string inputGender;
+                std::getline (std::cin, inputGender);

+                if (validateGender(inputGender) == "Valid") {
+                    this->gender = inputGender;
+                    genderValid = true;
+                    break;
+                }
+                else {
+                    std::cerr << "Invalid gender.
+Please try again." << std::endl;
+                }
+            }
+        }
+    }
+}

+void User_Input::collectUserInputs() {
+    bool ageValid = false, weightValid = false, heightValid = false, genderValid = false, activitylevelValid = false; //flags for every parameters set to false

+    while (!(ageValid && weightValid && heightValid && genderValid && activitylevelValid)) {

+        //height input loop
+        if (!activitylevelValid) {
+            while (true) {
+                std::cout << "Enter your activity level: ";
+                std::string inputActivityLevel;
+                std::getline (std::cin, inputActivityLevel);

+                if (validateActivityLevel(activityLevel) == "Valid") {
+                    this->activityLevel = activityLevel;
+                    activitylevelValid = true;
+                    break;
+                }
+                else {
+                    std::cerr << "Invalid activity.
+Please try again." << std::endl;
+                }
+            }
+        }
+    }
+}*/

+Whats Been Done:

+User_Input Class:
+I have created relevant methods to collect user input and validate the input.
+I have also created a method to display the user input and a method to clear the user input.

+CalorieCalculator Class:

+Calculators Class:

+BMR Calculator Class:

+BMI Calculator Class:

+Med_Calc_Main Class:

+Problems Faced:

+User_Input Class:
+Currenlty has 5 responsibilities = 1.
+Collect User Input 2.
+Validate User Input 3.
+Conversion of User Input  4.
+Get User Input 5.
+Store User Input
+Solution: I will create 3 new classes to handle the 3 responsibilities that are not related to the User_Input Class.
+UserInputCollecor, InputValidator, UnitConverter

+CalorieCalculator Class:

+Calculators Class:

+BMR Calculator Class:

+BMI Calculator Class:
+    - Currently experiencing an issue with the BMI calculator where when the user attempts to input their height within the accepted range an error pops up saying that the height is invalid.

+  I have tried to fix this issue by changing the data type from int to float but the issue still persists.
+  I will continue to work on this issue and update the read me once the issue is resolved.

+Med_Calc_Main Class: